- You can only ship prescription drugs when it's done by entities that are registered with the DEA

 What is the Penalty for Mailing Prescription Drugs?

 Notably, there are certain penalties that apply when you fail to follow due process of mailing prescription drugs in the United States.
 The extent of penalty is determined mostly by the type of prescription medication you mailed and your state of residence.

-For example, in California, you could potentially be jailed between one and five years for this offense.
+For example, you could potentially be jailed between one and five years for this offense in California.
 The number of years depends on certain factors, including if the prescription was forged or if there were other people involved in a conspiracy to sell these prescription medications outside of legal boundaries.

 How to Send Prescription Drugs Through the Mail